Our annual holiday shopping guide is filled with ideas for where to shop locally in Kensington, especially if you’re on a budget.

 Gifts under $20

 Patrick Ossel, the art director at the Community Center at Visitation, runs a sewing class at the center.
 Ossel recommends buying the bags made by his sewing class students.
 The bags will be free but donations to the center are encouraged.
-The gift items will be available for browsing online soon.
+For more information, please contact the center.

 Impresso Coffee is a micro-roastery based in Harrowgate.
 The business sells an assortment of coffee, teas, and appliances.
 Owner Keith Rodemer recommends purchasing the Arabica coffee beans, which are sold in recyclable bags, reusable tins, and jars for under $20.
 Click here to browse Impresso Coffee’s online shop.